University of San Diego

 The relationship between the University of San Diego and Learning Pool goes back a long way when key people involved from both sides were working on early developments of online mediated learning while working within different organizations.
 These projects evolved and the early version of Learning Pool Platform and taken on by the University over twelve years ago.

-With its ability to accommodate intrinsic motivation and social learning the early version of Stream LXP was considered ahead of its time and a breakthrough in online learning by the University.
+With its ability to accommodate intrinsic motivation and social learning the early version of Learning Pool Platform was considered ahead of its time and a breakthrough in online learning by the University.

-Their first usage for Stream LXP involved their Sustainable Supply Chain Management course.
+Their first usage of the platform involved their Sustainable Supply Chain Management course.
 The solution was the answer to a significant challenge for the Faculty as there were no textbooks available for the course.
-Stream allows the Faculty to provide curated material for the students by bringing together a range of learning objects, such as web pages, newspaper articles, videos etc. for the students to access.
+Learning Pool Platform allows the Faculty to provide curated material for the students by bringing together a range of learning objects, such as web pages, newspaper articles, videos etc. for the students to access.

-Stream’s Data Cloud, powered by Learning Locker, offers the lecturers sophisticated learning analytics which allows them to see which students are engaging well with the material and ranks them within a leader board.
+Learning Pool Learning Record Store (LRS) offers the lecturers sophisticated learning analytics which allows them to see which students are engaging well with the material and ranks them within a leader board.
 This enables the Faculty to understand which students need more support and encouragement.
 The students themselves are also able to see an element of analytics around their own activity, and that of fellow students, adding an element of competition.

 The curation of rich learning material that we have been able to achieve through the use of Learning Pool Platform has created a learning environment that is robust, with more voracious learners who are applying their learning much sooner within the academic year.
 The learning analytics allows me to give personalized feedback to students and how they are doing and how they could make better progress, and this is a massive benefit to me.Simon CroomProfessor of Supply Chain Management

 The use of Learning Pool Platform has been extremely successful within the University and in one particular MOOC that was run through the system, completion rates of around 50% were achieved, which is a significant number compared to comparable online platforms.